fwmechanic/k_edit/README.md

  * after cloning this repo, run `./install_build_tools_ubuntu.sh` to install the necessary packages.
     * I first built (and _still_ build 32-bit Windows) K with GCC using GCC 4.8; it probably will not build with any lesser GCC version.
+    * Requires Boost 1.54 or newer (1.53's boost::string_ref contains (at least in CentOS 7.2.1511) a compile-breaking bug)

 ## To build